 Quality real ales are served, I had Yorkshire Blonde from Ossett - Very nice.
-I noticed table service continues in the lounge, although this is official or just for locals I don't know.
+I noticed table service continues in the lounge, although whether this is official or just for regulars I don't know.

 Just along the road is the Birkey: